Jinnrry/PMail/README.md

 ## [中文文档](./README_CN.md)

+I'm Chinese and I'm not good at English, so I apologise for my translation.

 ## Introduction

 PMail is a personal email server that pursues a minimal deployment process and extreme resource consumption.
 It runs on